XiekangZhang/everything_about_r/README.md

 vector: everything in R is vector.
 A vector is a collection of elements, all of the same type
 dataframe: A dataframe can contain many different data type in each column. --> could be understood as excel spreedsheet lists --> hold arbitrary objects of either the same type or varying types
-matrix: restricted to two dimensions
+matrix: restricted to two dimensions with same type
 arrays: a multidimensional vector --> all the same type

 ## Reading Data into R